jing-xiang/tp/docs/UserGuide.md

 ### Adding a member: `add member`

-Adds a new member to the list of members in LongAh!
+Adds a new member to the list of members in LongAh!.

 Format: `add member [NAME]` OR `addm` OR `am`

 * Name of new member should not be a duplicate of an existing member.
 * The entered name should only contain alphanumeric characters, no spaces or special characters are allowed.
-  * We suggest using pascal case for names with spaces or special characters, i.e. Tan Xiao Hong, Alicia = `TanXiaoHongAlicia`
+  * We suggest using pascal case for names with spaces or special characters, i.e. Tan Xiao Hong, Alicia = `TanXiaoHongAlicia`.

 Example of usage:
 ```